agawish/ADF-Faces-Cookbook/Chapter 3/README.md

 # ADF Faces Cookbook - Chapter 3

--	You can find Starter Application for each Recipe under **Starter Applications" directory.
+-	You can find Starter Application for each Recipe under [Starter Applications](./Starter Applications/) directory.
 -	Make sure you created your Database using Scripts inside the [BookDatabaseSchema](../BookDatabaseSchema/) Directory first.
--	You can find the complete application that was done in the chapter under **Complete app** directory.
+-	You can find the complete application that was done in the chapter under [Complete app](./Complete App/) directory.